How aware are you of your skin? It may

 Now, let's stretch the analogy further.

-Suppose when you were outside admiring your fine palace something caught your eye, just for a fleeting moment.
+Suppose, while outside admiring your house something caught your eye, just for a fleeting moment.
 Perhaps some movement amongst the trees, maybe an animal or a rare species of butterfly.
-You get more curious.
+But it's enough to make you curious.
 You decide to investigate.

 So off you go down divers lanes and alleyways chasing this illusive something until suddenly you find yourself miles from home and wholly lost.
 Night falls and you cannot get back.
 A sense of foreboding comes over you.

-Suddenly now every idea you held of yourself changes.
-You don't know who you are.
-You trudge through the world begging for scraps.
+Now every idea you held of yourself changes.
+You wander the world aimlessly believing you are a begger.
 You make unfavourable comparisons between yourself and others.
-You might envy some poor soul living in his run-down shack.
-You wish you could exchange places with him.
-To you his meagre rags look like silk.
+You envy the down-and-out, wishing you could own a meagre shack like his.
+To you his rags look like silk.

-This is the situation for much of humanity.
-We are all part of consciousness, but like I said above we only partake of a very small part of it.
-And we get distracted so easily, so often.
+the situation for much of humanity.
+We are all part of consciousness, but we get easily distracted.

 There is a voice that doesn’t use words - listen!